VectStudio/ONLINE_PIZZA_ORDERING/README.md

   * __express-session__: This dependency allows the easy implementation of session cookies.
 * Development dependencies
   * __Nodemon__: This development dependency detects changes and restart the server automatically.

+# Copyrighted Materials
+The logo and images found in this template are copyrighted and only serves as a placeholders.
+Please remove them if you wish to use this template to avoid copyright infringements.

 # Preview
 ![A preview of the main page of the application.](https://farm2.staticflickr.com/1969/45526351154_636ceed0cb_h.jpg)